 Mary Morton Cowan

 A native Mainer, Mary earned a BA in English literature from Bates College, and has taken numerous courses, seminars, and workshops in children’s writing and literature.
-She visits schools throughout the northeast, conducts writing workshops, and speaks to a variety of community groups.
+She visits schools, conducts writing workshops, and speaks to a variety of community groups.